From Inquisitorial to Adversarial: Using Legal Theory to Redesign Online Reporting Systems: Mapping the Design Space of Evidence Collection using an Adversarial Model

+Our analysis motivates the exploration of evidence collection techniques that can be effectively integrated as adversarial practices within existing reporting systems.
+We focus specifically on documentary evidence, which remains central to moderation decisions~\cite{cai2021after, jiang2019moderation} but has become increasingly difficult to collect due to emerging technical affordances in private spaces (e.g., voice channels~\cite{jiang2019moderation}, end-to-end encrypted chats~\cite{wang2023reporting}).
+In what follows, we identify two key challenges in granting users greater control over collecting and presenting documentary evidence in the reporting process.
+Using threat modeling~\cite{xiong2019threat}, we analyze potential risks of abuse by different actors and examine trade-offs among competing design choices.
+We then propose new designs that aim to support both user agency and the integrity of submitted evidence.

-A central question our designs must address is how to grant users more control in the reporting process while preventing abuse of that control.
-We consider a threat model in which (1) users and moderators are user interface (UI) bounded in their ability to abuse the system, and (2) platforms are trusted to see user messages and operate without bias.
-Additionally, since community moderators are often part-time and may bring personal biases, we also consider the possibility that they may be unmotivated, unprofessional, or even biased.
-These assumptions allow us to focus on the interactions between various stakeholders involved in the reporting process (e.g., the reporting user, the reported user, moderators, and bystanders) bounded by the user interface of a reporting system.
-Of course, it is possible for interactions to occur outside of this threat model: users can escape the UI through the use of modified applications~\cite{doctorow2020eff,munyendo2024you}, or users may not fully trust the platforms and opt to use end-to-end encrypted (E2EE) services~\cite{ermoshina2016end}.
+\textbf{Threat Models.} A central question our designs must address is how to grant users more control in the reporting process while preventing abuse of that control.
+We consider a threat model in which (1) platforms are trusted to see user messages and operate without bias, and (2) users and moderators are user interface (UI) bounded in their ability to abuse the system---that is, their actions are limited to what the platform's interface allows.
+Our threat model considers the possibility that moderators may misuse the reporting system because they are often volunteer community members and deeply embedded in their communities~\cite{seering2019moderator, yoon2025s}.
+In contrast, platforms tend to be less directly involved in community-level interpersonal conflicts~\cite{roberts2020behind}.
+Moreover, most social media users, including community moderators, lack the technical expertise to circumvent platform interfaces~\cite{pew2019digitalknowledge}, making UI-bounded abuse a practical and realistic assumption in our context.
+Of course, it is possible for interactions to occur outside of this threat model: users can escape the UI through the use of modified applications~\cite{doctorow2020eff,munyendo2024you}, or users may not fully trust the platforms, especially those who intentionally choose E2EE platforms~\cite{ermoshina2016end}.
 We will revisit these alternative threat models and discuss their implications for our proposed designs in Section~\ref{sec:discussion}.